Cementa and Vattenfall are pioneering the production of fossil-free cement

 The demand for cement to build new roads, apartments, bridges and harbours continues to increase and advances in technology are crucial to achieve radical emissions reductions in cement production.
 Electrification within the industry is an important element in the transition to sustainable urban development.

 The CemZero partnership started in 2017, when Cementa and Vattenfall launched a pilot study to investigate the feasibility of electrifying the cement production process.
 Cementa had already worked to decrease emissions from its production, resulting in a 15% lower climate impact than the global average, but saw the need to explore a more radical technology shift.

-The pilot study in 2017 confirmed that electrification is a viable alternative and based on the results, Cementa and Vattenfall decided in January 2019 to continue their co-operation on the CemZero project with investigations on the potential for constructing a pilot plant for a climate-smart and sustainable cement production process in Sweden.
-The Swedish Energy Agency has also been important to the success of the project and has co-financed the feasibility study.
+The pilot study in 2017 confirmed that electrification is a viable alternative.
+Based on these results, Cementa and Vattenfall decided in January 2019 to continue their cooperation on the CemZero project with investigations on the potential for constructing a pilot plant for a climate smart and sustainable cement production process in Sweden.
+The Swedish Energy Agency has also played an important role in the success of the project and has co-financed the feasibility study.

 News and press releases

 Vattenfall and Cementa are proceeding with the work of reducing Sweden's carbon dioxide em...